Get Started- Your First Actor Headshot

 Proofs, Retouching and Prints

-After we shoot you will view your raw proofs online and you/ your representatives will choose your headshots- usually a legit (serious) shot, and a commercial (smile) shot.
-Then the raw files will be digitally retouched.
+View your raw proofs online and choose your headshots- usually a legit (serious) shot, and a commercial (smile) shot.
+Make sure to get your agent/manager's approval on your choices!
+The raw files will be digitally retouched.
 After we approve files, they will be sent to the printer.
+I will also save them as web-viewing files for you to share online.

 Prints and Web-viewing files available with or without borders.

 Actors that do commercial print work (modeling) can also print a (6x9) model comp/sed card with their print agent's logo on it.
 Sometimes you want to show more than one look.
-Some child actors group 2 or 3 photos on a (8x10) print.
+Some agents like their child actors to put 2 or 3 photos on a (8x10) print.
+Comp Card is short for Composite Card- also called Zed Card, Z Card, Sed Card, or Model Card.

 Sometimes we snap a family portrait for framing and greeting cards.